jarkmarvis/ClassTransformer/README.md

 # Transformer

-Console app to serialize a class file to xml for nuget packaging and deserializing it back to a class file.
+Console app + class library to serialize a class file to json for nuget packaging and deserializing it back to a class file.

 Usage: Transformer 'action' 'file'.
-Actions: s = serialize and d = deserialize.
+Actions: make = serialize and eat = deserialize.
-Example: Transformer s MyClassFile.cs
+Example: Transformer eat MyClassFile.cs

+Class library is available through the "ClassTransformer" namespace.
+To integrate you need to include only the dll in your project.